joshykiran/IT-Cybersecurity-Portfolio/01-Zero-to-Hero-Cloud-Security-SOC-Lab/README.md

 This project documents my **hands-on experience designing, securing, monitoring, and automating a cloud-first enterprise security environment** using Microsoft security technologies and Infrastructure as Code (IaC).

-The lab was deliberately structured to simulate how **real-world organizations design and operate a Security Operations Center (SOC)**, focusing not only on configuration, but on **security reasoning, visibility, and response**.
+The lab was deliberately structured to simulate how **real-world organizations design and operate a Security Operations Center (SOC)**.
+Rather than focusing only on configuration, this project emphasizes:

+- Security reasoning and design decisions
+- End-to-end visibility across identity, endpoints, and cloud services
+- Threat detection, investigation, and response workflows

+The environment progresses from foundational identity and endpoint security to **full SIEM and SOAR-driven operations**, reflecting how modern SOC teams detect, analyze, enrich, and respond to threats in production environments.

 Rather than treating tools in isolation, this project demonstrates how modern security platforms integrate end-to-end across: